Better Text Widget adds a small improvement to text widgets in WordPress. It adds a…

 How’s it Work?

 After you install and activate your plugin, you can see your new widgets by going to Appearance -> Widgets.
 All of the new widgets correspond to a specific width that you would like to target.
 For instance, the “Desktop” widget will show content to viewports larger than 1030px.
-The Mobile widget, on the other hand, will only show the content of the widget to devices smaller then 481px.
-There are also more device specific media queries meant to target iPads, iPhones, Windows Phone, etc. The full list of available widgets is Large, Mobile, Tablets, Phablets, Desktop, iPad (landscape), iPad (portrait), iPhone5 (landscape), iPhone5 (portrait), Kindle Tablets, Nook Tablets, Nexus Tablets, Windows Phone OS, Playstation Vita, Samsung and Surface Tablets.
+The Mobile widget, on the other hand, will only show the content of the widget to devices smaller than 481px.
+There are also more device specific media queries meant to target iPads, iPhones, Windows Phone, etc. The full list of available widgets is Large, Mobile, Tablets, Phablets, Desktop, iPad (landscape), iPad (portrait), iPhone5 (landscape), iPhone5 (portrait), Kindle Tablets, Nook Tablets, Nexus Tablets, Windows Phone OS, PlayStation Vita, Samsung, and Surface Tablets.
 So, lots to chose from.

 To use any of these widgets, just drag them to the sidebar.
 The content of the widget can contain any text or HTML, and other then it targeting specific device sizes, it works the same as the default “Text” widget.
 For overlapping sizes, there are also options to disable other widgets while the content is in view.
-For instance, if you select the “Mobile” widget, you can also disable the iPhone and Windows Phone widgets whenever it is shown, so that you do not have overlapping options.
+For instance, if you select the “Mobile” widget, you can also disable the iPhone and Windows Phone widgets whenever it is shown so that you do not have overlapping options.